 You must provide the employee with the training required for new tasks given that organising and participating in it are reasonable for both you and the employee.

 If you also control human resources matters in another organisation, you must determine whether the obligation to offer work or training can be fulfilled in these other organisations.
-A person who has been dismissed is not required to be a job seeker for this obligation, and their status must not be checked from the TE Services.
+A person who has been dismissed is not required to be a job seeker for this obligation, and their status must not be checked from the employment services.
 The fulfilment of this obligation does not eliminate any subsequent readmission obligation.

 Please remember that when you need more employees for tasks that are suitable for part-time employees, you must first offer work to your part-time employees.